top of page

 We Made It Too Easy

-That was 2018.
-Today, it’s gone too far.
+That was in 2018.
+Today, the situation has gone too far.

-It’s no longer humans applying for jobs.
-It’s algorithms applying to algorithms.
+It’s no longer humans applying for jobs; it’s algorithms applying to algorithms.

 The Fix: From Inference to Insight